Russia Will Deploy New Hypersonic Missile Systems In 2019, Putin Says

 "This is a great success and a big victory.
 This is a wonderful, excellent gift for the country for the New Year," Putin said, according to the state-run Tass news agency.

-Russia's defense ministry says the weapon zigzagged its way north and east for more than 3,000 miles, before hitting a practice target in the Kura training ground in the Kamchatka region, in Russia's far northeast.
+Russia's defense ministry says the weapon zigzagged its way north and east for more than 3,000 miles before hitting a practice target in the Kura training ground in the Kamchatka region, in Russia's far northeast.

 A video released by the ministry showed only the first phase of the test, when the glider vehicle was contained within a UR-100N UTTKh missile (in NATO terms, the SS-19 Stiletto).
 The missile's job was to carry the Avangard vehicle up into the atmosphere; the ministry's video did not show footage of the glider vehicle itself.